modeset/-deprecated-utensils/WIP.md

 ## Reminders, Tasks and Future Considerations
 - Style lists should be able to pass a single element
+- Cleanup the lists within config (normalize and simplify)
 - Look at making the sass files use abstract elements (placeholders)
 - Really test out the order of sass files and where there are issues
 - Should it be visually.shown/visually.hide? (how is this working on